Style 120 E-Glass

 - Each side of this fabric is either largely fill or warp fibers, so opposite sides will look much different.
 To produce a symmetrical laminate, invert half the plies.

-- To maximize strength for your part, use with an epoxy, like our System #2000.
-Fiberglass composites also boast low weight and great cosmetics.
+- To maximize strength in parts, use with an epoxy, like our System #2000.

-If requested, this fabric can be certified to meet the requirements of: AMS-C-9084 Type III (Class 1 and 2), AMS-3824 Style 120 and ASTM D 4029-09 Style 120.
-Fibre Glast is committed to ensuring that every roll of fabric we handle is First Quality and manufactured to the highest standards, so that you can expect the same finish, sizing, and handling characteristics every time you order.
+Fibre Glast is committed to ensuring that every roll of fabric we handle is First Quality and manufactured to the highest standards, so that you can expect the same properties and handling characteristics every time you order.

 Click below on the "What to expect when you order Fabric" video to see how rolled fabrics are cut and shipped each time you order.